 Stock Alert!
 Quantum Computing Takes a Deep Dive.
-Can It Bounce Back? - YaNoticias
+Can It Bounce Back? - YANoticias

 **What is Quantum Computing Inc. known for?**

-Quantum Computing Inc. specializes in making quantum technology accessible, providing portable quantum machines and quantum random number generators.
+Quantum Computing Inc. specialises in making quantum technology accessible, providing portable quantum machines and quantum random number generators.

 **How has its stock performed recently?**